IT-for-Change/ecube-data-collection/README.md

 When the scope is set as `audio`, the tool collects
 * Audio files (webm/ogg)
+* Metadata for each audio activity submission
-* Corresponding audio activity metadata from the ELL (the userid of the student who submitted the audio, the audio activity id in the ELL, the course to which the activity belongs, the file name
+    * the userid of the student who submitted the audio,
+    * the unique id for the audio activity in the ELL,
+    * the id of the course to which the activity belongs,
+    * the audio file name

-The default is `audio` only, specified as `ecube.collectscope = audio` in `collect.conf`.
+The default setting for the tool is `audio`, specified as `ecube.collectscope = audio` in the configuration.

 All of the collected data is packaged into a single tar.gz file.